vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 ```

 :::note
-You need to replace `<file_directory>` with the directory that you need to check links for.
+Replace `<file_directory>` with the directory that you need to check links for.
 To check links for multiple directories, use a space to separate the directories.
 :::

 To further simplify the process, you can add the command above to the `scripts` section of your `package.json` file as follows: